What is Unemployment?

-Structural unemployment happens when the skills set of a worker does not match the skills demands of the job available or if the worker cannot reach the geographical location of the job.
+Structural unemployment happens when the skills set of a worker does not match the skills demands of the jobs available or if the worker cannot reach the geographical location of a job.
 An example is a teaching job that requires relocation to China, but the worker cannot secure a work visa due to certain visa restrictions.
 It can also happen when there is a technological change in the organization, such as workflow automation.

 #4 Voluntary unemployment

 Voluntary unemployment happens when a worker decides to leave a job because it is no longer financially fulfilling.
-An example is a worker whose take-home pay is less than his cost of living.
+An example is a worker whose take-home pay is less than his or her cost of living.